jdx/mise/docs/configuration.md

 env_path = [
     # adds an absolute path
     "~/.local/share/bin",
-    # adds a path relative to the .rtx.toml, not PWD
+    # adds a path relative to the .mise.toml, not PWD
     "./node_modules/.bin",
 ]
 ```